 Hit the jump for more on the issue, and a refresher on creating strong passwords.

 I initially intended for this post to discuss my disappointment with password managers.
 After a few years of hearing tech sites and other tech geeks praise password managers, I finally jumped on the bandwagon last week.
-A password manager is software that helps you organize and remember passwords, PIN codes, and sometimes even bank account […]Read more
+A password manager is software that helps you organize and remember passwords, PIN codes, and sometimes even bank account and credit card information.
+I wanted a password manager that would work across multiple platforms – PC, iPhone, and U3 (SanDisk’s thumbdrive technology).
+For that reason, I started with eWallet.
+From there, I also looked at KeePass, which is the manager I have seen discussed […]Read more